guo-yong-zhi/WordCloud-Gallery/README.md

 ![](address_compare/compare.png)
 ![](address_compare/result.gif)
 # compare2
-This is a more symmetrical and accurate way to generate comparison wordclouds, but it may be more consuming.
+This is a more symmetrical and accurate way to generate comparison wordclouds, but it may be more time consuming.
 ### Prepare two wordcloud objects
 ```julia
 using WordCloud